alisomay/petunia-externals/externals/rytm/README.md

 Since the hard work is done it is easy to wrap this as a pd external also.
 I'll do that some time.

-Saving and loading projects packed as a `sysex` file is not yet implemented.
-This needs some work on the `rytm-rs` side.

 ## Contributing

 I am aware that this is a very niche project, did by a single person and the code base is not very well documented.